corda/corda/docs/source/running-the-demos.rst

 To run the Raft version of the demo from the command line in Unix:

-1. Run ``./gradlew samples:notary-demo:deployNodes``, which will create all three types of notaries nodes directories with configs under ``samples/notary-demo/build/nodes/nodesRaft`` (``nodesBFT`` and ``nodesSingle`` for BFT and Single notaries).
+1. Run ``./gradlew samples:notary-demo:deployNodes``, which will create all three types of notaries' node directories with configs under ``samples/notary-demo/build/nodes/nodesRaft`` (``nodesBFT`` and ``nodesSingle`` for BFT and Single notaries).
 2. Run ``./samples/notary-demo/build/nodes/nodesRaft/runnodes``, which will start the nodes in separate terminal windows/tabs.
    Wait until a "Node started up and registered in ..." message appears on each of the terminals